careproject-cy/.github/profile/README.md

 CARE Project is a 100% volunteer-run initiative dedicated to improving the lives of stray and shelter-bound dogs across Cyprus.
 We partner with municipal shelters, local veterinarians, and international adopters to provide:

-- **Rescue & Medical Care** – Emergency response, vaccinations, spay/neuter, surgeries and rehabilitation
+- **Rescue & Medical Care** – Regular veterinary care, vaccinations, spay/neuter, surgeries and rehabilitation
 - **Socialization & Training** – Daily walks, behavior assessment, and foster-based socialization
 - **Adoption & Fostering** – Matching dogs with loving homes locally and through partner organizations in the UK, Germany & the Netherlands
-- **Data & Outreach Tools** – Building dashboards, volunteer coordination apps, and educational resources to streamline rescue efforts

 ## 🤝 How to Get Involved